Brand Names: Adcetris

 How is brentuximab vedotin given (Adcetris)?

-Brentuximab vedotin can lower blood cells that help your body fight infections and help your blood to clot.
+Brentuximab vedotin can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose (Adcetris)?